DropSnorz/OwlPlug/README.md

 ## Links

 Links allows you to create and manage symlinks accross your filesystem and plugin directories.
 You can access directories anywhere on your filesystem (Hard drive, USB keys, custom directories...) through your system plugin directory.
 For example, you can configure a link named *usb-drive* in `C:/VST` to target your usb hard drive `D:/myPlugins`.
 All plugins in `D:/myPlugins` will be accessible using `C:/VST/usb-drive`.
+On some Windows version, symlinks creation may require admin privileges.

 ## Stores